joshlong/cloud-native-workshop/README.md

 - Observe that this is specified in the config server for us in the `reservation-client` module: `spring.cloud.stream.bindings.input=reservations`. `input` is arbitrary and refers to the (arbitrary) channel of the same name described in the `Sink.class` definition.

-## 7. to the Cloud!

-> Spring Cloud helps you develop services that are resilient to failure - they're _fault tolerant_.
-If a service goes down, they'll degrade gracefully, and correctly expand to accommodate the available capacity.
-But who starts and stops these services?
-You need a platform for that.
-In this lab, we'll use a free trial account at Pivotal Web Services to demonstrate how to deploy, scale and heal our services.

-- make sure that each Maven build defines a `<finalName>` element as: `<finalName>${project.artifactId}</finalName>` so that you can consistently refer to the built artifact from each Cloud Foundry manifest.
-- sign up for a free trial [account at Pivotal Web Services](http://run.pivotal.io/).
-- `cf login`, and then `cf target` the Pivotal Web Services endpoint, `api.run.pivotal.io`
-- enable the Spring Boot actuator `/shutdown` endpoint  in the Config Server `application.properties`
-- describe each service using a `manifest.yml`s
-- run `cf.sh` in the `labs/7` folder to deploy the whole suite of services to [Pivotal Web Services](http://run.pivotal.io)
-- `cf scale -i 4 reservation-service` to scale that single service to 4 instances.
-Call the `/shutdown` actuator endpoint for `reservation-service`
-- observe that `cf apps` records the downed, flagging service and eventually restores it
-- observe that the configuration for the various cloud-specific backing services is handled in terms of various configuration files in the Config Server suffixed with `-cloud.properties`.

 ## 8. Distributed Tracing with Zipkin